Rach-Coster/spring_security_app/README.md

   - compile("org.springframework.boot:spring-boot-starter-thymeleaf") <- (This is for the dependencies{ } area)
   - springBoot {
       mainClass = "Application.java"
-    } <- (I didn't end up needed this function but I thought I'd include it just in case some other poor person on the internet was having a similar issue)
+    } <- (I didn't end up needing this function but I thought I'd include it just in case some other poor person on the internet was having a similar issue)